Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 All travelers to Cuba must have Cuban-specific health insurance as required by law in Cuba, and the company providing your insurance plan must have the ability to make payments from a non-U.S. banking institution.
 The mandatory level of insurance required to travel to Cuba is likely included in the cost of your commercial flight to and from Cuba, although we do recommend verifying this with your airline.
 Guests may purchase supplemental coverage at their discretion and we highly recommend it, as the mandatory level of coverage included with your ticket is quite low, both for medical coverage in case of illness/injury while on your trip, as well as for emergency evacuation or repatriation.
 In addition, some guests will want a travel protection plan that protects them in case they must cancel their trip for any number of reasons.
 We have partnered with Travel Insured International for supplemental coverage.
 The cost of this additional coverage will vary based on coverage amount, age of traveler, and length of travel.

-There are two currencies in Cuba, although our guests will only use the Cuba Convertible Peso, or CUC.
-US dollars are not accepted anywhere in Cuba.
-Currency in Cuba can be a bit complicated, so we have a whole section on our Cuba Unbound website dedicated to all money questions: Money
+The currency of Cuba is the CUP or Cuban Peso.
+US dollars are also commonly used.
+Currency in Cuba can be a bit complicated, so we have a whole section on our Cuba Unbound website dedicated to all money questions: Money.

 Cuba's food has not generally been known as its strongest attraction in recent decades, as trade embargoes and the general economic situation has limited access to ingredients.
 However, things are rapidly improving as the political situation changes and restrictions ease, and foodies often love Cuba for the overall culinary experience, spices, and variety of dishes served.
 Traditional Cuban cuisine is a unique and interesting blend of African, Caribbean, Spanish, and Native American food.
 Seafood, rice, beans, and local fruits are likely to be common items on your plate.
 You may encounter very simple meals along the way, but even these simple dishes can be a memorable experience when prepared by a traditional Cuban chef or owner of a casa particular.
 We have carefully selected unique and authentic restaurants that will give you a taste of this varied and authentic cuisine.
 We are sure that along the way on your Cuba Unbound tour, your taste buds will be doing the rumba!